peercoin/rfcs/text/0028-optimal-stake-split-and-combine/0028-optimal-stake-split-and-combine.md

 `src/wallet/optimum_mint.cpp` containing new functions and constants.

 A constant named `RECOMBINE_DIVISOR` shall be set to 10.
-This shall divide the optimum value to determine the threshold under which small outputs can be combined.
+This shall divide the optimum amount to determine the threshold under which small outputs can be combined.

-A constant named `MIN_COINSTAKE_AMOUNT` shall be set to `10*COIN` to be the floor value for coinstake output amounts.
+A constant named `MIN_TARGET_OUTPUT_AMOUNT` shall be set to `10*COIN`.
+This shall be the minimum targeted output amount.
+The determined optimum amount shall be clipped to this minimum value.

 A constant named `MAX_COINSTAKE_INPUTS` shall be set to 4 to be the maximum number of inputs that can be included in a coinstake transaction.
 This ensures